av1ctor/medpx/README.md

 ## Introduction
 Medpx keeps your medical prescriptions on the blockchain using cryptography to ensure nobody can access them – unless you allow it.

-- Cryptography – leveraging the VetKey technology, present only on the Internet Computer, nobody can access your prescriptions, not even the host provider
+- Cryptography – leveraging the VetKeys technology, present only on the Internet Computer, nobody can access your prescriptions, not even the host provider
 - Shareable – You can share your prescriptions with other users, for example a Hospital, Drug store or another doctor, or create groups, allowing any users that are part of them to access your data
 - Time-locked – When sharing your prescriptions, you can define a date limit to cut the access to your data
 - Easy to find – You can create keys, like your e-mail, your phone number, your id card number, etc, so you can be found more easily by other users (no need to keep tracking of long and cumbersome wallet addresses)